Sedation Dentistry – Flower Mound, TX

 • Dentist with Extensive Post-Graduate Training

-Oral Conscious Dental Sedation
+Oral Conscious Sedation

 Patient holding an oral conscious dental sedation pill

 Oral conscious sedation is a great option for patients who feel anxious leading up to their visits and have more moderate fear, anxiety, or overstimulation.
-Before your appointment, we’ll prescribe you a pill to take that will help you feel more at-ease by the time you reach our dental office.
+Before your appointment, we’ll prescribe you a pill to take that will help you feel more at ease by the time you reach our dental office.
 Because the effects of oral sedation linger, you’ll need to be prepared by having a trusted friend or family member drop you off and pick you up from your appointment.

 Nitrous Oxide Sedation